Skip to main content

 Why is ADR important in the hotel industry?

-You can use ADR to forecast for specific weeks, months, or seasons, and then set performance goals for your business – making plans to improve any areas you thought you could have done better in the past.
+You can use hotel ADR to forecast for specific weeks, months, or seasons, and then set performance goals for your business – making plans to improve any areas you thought you could have done better in the past.

 For example, if you look at your historical ADR figures and identify trends, you’ll start to understand your market better, as well your property’s seasonality.

-What is the formula for ADR?
+What is the ADR formula for hotels?

 The formula for ADR is generally presented as room revenue / number of rooms sold.